seasonguy/community-minecraft-plugin/CONTRIBUTING.md

 **CONTRIBUTING**

-Add anything! this is a java plugin for Minecraft using the Spigot API. https://spigotmc.org/ make sure you document your code and comment it as yours.
+Add anything!
+This is a java plugin for Minecraft using the Spigot API. https://spigotmc.org/ make sure you document your code and comment it as yours.